HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 {{ figure_markup(
   image="facebook-meta-tag-usage-by-device.png",
-  caption="Facebook meta tag usage by device", description="Bar chart showing Facebook meta tag usage by device for desktop and mobile in 2024.
+  caption="Facebook meta tag usage by device.", description="Bar chart showing Facebook meta tag usage by device for desktop and mobile in 2024.
 The fb:app_id tag appears on the highest percentage of pages, with mobile usage at 4.9% and desktop at a similar level.
 The fb:admins tag is used on 2.4% of mobile pages and 0.6% on desktop, while other tags show minimal or zero usage.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTE7UqINKaCzsmdVSUPZhQjlm2Az5T9wcbk4ZMZyJu-Rp8JWXtn9YRfXnAajUqQYLTCnSA2O5FEP6YF/pubchart?oid=343986403&format=interactive", sheets_gid="560419533",